-Many clients and business owners that we meet are not sure which the best digital marketing tools are and far too many of them don’t even have the basic analytics tools setup.
+Many clients and small business owners that we meet are not sure which the best digital marketing tools are and far too many of them don’t even have the basic analytics tools setup.
 To make sure you’re on top everything and you’re getting the most traffic to your website, we’ve put together the essential list of free tools for digital marketing.

 Google Analytics – www.google.com/analytics